msingh9365/turf-mgmt-sys/backend/NOTIFICATION_SYSTEM_DOCUMENTATION.md

 - **Title:** "Players Needed for [Sport]!"
 - **Body:** "[User Name] ([User Email]) is looking for players for [Sport] on [Date] at [Time].
 Interested?
 Contact them!"
 - **Data Payload:** Contains sport details, date, slot info, user name, and user contact information
+- **Note:** The user who initiates the broadcast will NOT receive the notification themselves

 **API Endpoint:** `POST /api/notifications/broadcast/looking-for-players/`